The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Top: A light blue corset with ruffled lapels on top and bottom, and

-with black ribbons outlining.
+black ribbons outlining.
 Hook-and-eye closure in the back.
 Consists of four fabrics.

 Back.